 - A borrower is looking to capitalize on their belief that interest rates are going to fall in the future.
 They would exchange their fixed rate payment for a floating rate payment.

 Typically, the transaction can only occur when one party believes that interest rates will rise or fall in their favor.
 One of the parties will be right and the other will be wrong, but it may not be clear at the time, which is why interest rate swaps tend to be inherently risky.
 Depending on the notional amount involved, being on the wrong side of the swap can be an incredibly costly proposition.

 An interest rate swap may seem daunting at first, but once the mechanics are worked out, it is as simple as paying a fixed amount each month.

-Do you have questions about interest rate swaps?
 At Fidelity Mortgage Lenders, we are committed to providing loans to borrowers that larger lending institutions are unable or unwilling to fund.
 Our constant growth directly relates to our response to the changing real estate marketplace while serving a growing community of property owners and investors.